 How Does Homebot Work?
 Benefits and Features

-Homebot can be used in three different cases for real estate agents: client engagement/repeat & referrals, qualifying motivated sellers or buyers, and lead generation.
+Homebot can be used in three different cases for real estate agents: client engagement/repeat & referrals, qualifying motivated sellers or buyers, and real estate lead generation.

-Many homeowners don’t know how they could take advantage of the equity in their homes.
+Many homeowners don’t know how to take advantage of their homes’ equity.

 Questions about refinancing, additional principal payments, and cashing out are often hard to answer for them.

-The automatically sent out analytical wealth digest is customized to the respective real estate clients (buyers or sellers).
+The automatic analytical wealth digest is customized to the respective real estate clients (buyers or sellers).

 This is because you can regularly provide an existing contact database with helpful content.
-This usually leads to higher engagement and conversion rates and ties into the usual benefits of content marketing (check out my article).
+This usually leads to higher engagement and conversion rates and ties into the usual benefits of content marketing.

-Another nice feature is the appealing graphic design and layout of the Homebot reports for buyers and sellers, and it makes those digests very clickable.
+Another nice feature is the appealing graphic design and layout of the Homebot reports for buyers and sellers, making those digests very clickable.

 In the next section, I will discuss the first feature for homeowners.